ftnapps/smapinntpd/ReadMe.txt

    character sets used in your JAM messagebase and your newsreader.

 The format of these files can be seen in the example configuration files.
-You do not need to restart JamNNTPd if you change them since they are read every time a new connection to the server is made.
+You do not need to restart SmapiNNTPd if you change them since they are read every time a new connection to the server is made.

 4.4 Logging in with parameters